leifj/wallet-refarch/draft-johansson-direct-presentation-arch.md

   1. Digital credentials are represented as SD-JWT objects {{SDJWT}}
   2. An issuer implements the OP side of {{OIDC4VCI}}
   3. A verifier implements RP side of {{OIDC4VP}}
-  4. A wallet implements the RP side of {{OIDC4VCI}} and the OP side of {{OIDC4VP}}
+  4. A mediator implements the RP side of {{OIDC4VCI}} and the OP side of {{OIDC4VP}}

-A wallet conforming to this profile is essentially an openid connect store-and-proove proxy with a user interface allowing the subject control over selective disclosure.
+A mediator conforming to this profile is essentially an openid connect store-and-proove proxy with a user interface allowing the subject control over selective disclosure.

 This minimal profile fulfills several of the requirements in the previous section:

   * Selective disclosure is provided by the use of SD-JWT objects to represent credential and presentation objects.
-  * Issuer binding is provided by a combination of digital signatures on SD-JWTs and OpenID connect authentication between the wallet and issuer.
+  * Issuer binding is provided by a combination of digital signatures on SD-JWTs and OpenID connect authentication between the mediator and issuer.
   * Non-linkability is provided by not reusing SD-JWTs from the issuer for multiple presentations.
-The wallet MAY obtain multiple copies of the same SD-JWT credentials from the wallet at the same time.
+The mediator MAY obtain multiple copies of the same SD-JWT credentials from the mediator at the same time.
 These can then be used to generate separate presentation objects, never reusing the same SD-JWT credential for separate verifiers.

-  This profile does not provide any solution for revocation and it leaves the question of how OpenID connect entities (issuers, verifiers and wallets) trust each other.
+  This profile does not provide any solution for revocation and it leaves the question of how OpenID connect entities (issuers, verifiers and mediator) trust each other.
 There are also real scalability issues involved in how the digital signature keys are managed but as a minimal profile it illustrates the components necessary to make a direct presentation architecture work.

 ## The EU Digital Identity Wallet